Cuba

 Jardinas de la Reina

+Once outside at the queen's gardens, about 5 hours boat ride straight out into the sea in the direction of Cayman Islands you are completely alone except for a few other liveaboarders.
+Mangrove forests thrive out here and you can even meet crocodiles inside the mangroves here.
+It is, of course, usually an exciting experience.
+The diving takes place directly from your liveaboard and the visibility here is usually fantastic.
+Large fan corals, giant sponges, caves, tunnels and ravines, wall dives and coral gardens form a wonderful labyrinth here.
+A mosaic of color and shapes and everywhere is teeming with marine life.
 Large groupers up to a couple of meters can be seen here, Caribbean reef sharks, tarpons, silky sharks, lemon sharks, large stingrays and nurse sharks are all common to encounter here.
 If you're lucky, there's a chance to see whale sharks, hammerhead sharks, tiger sharks and bull sharks here too.
 To this a spawn of fish and if you finish the dive in shallow water there is the possibility of seeing small beautiful blennies.
 It is amazing to watch them play or wave their dorsal fins to attract attention.
-Especially in the afternoons, they are active and then you often also see large shoals of squid in shallow water.
+They are especially active in the afternoons, and then you often also see large shoals of squid in shallow water.
+On board you enjoy wonderful service, good food and good standards on the liveaboards.
+As the diving here is so spectacular, it is important to book well in advance and every year lots of divers come here to take the chance to experience the best coral reef in the Caribbean by far.

 Travel information Cuba